dektlong/dekt-devx-demo/README.md

   - show how supply chain pickup the change and re run the path to prod
     - tanzu apps workload get mood-portal -n dekt-apps
   - show a happy dog with sensors ignored

+### API-grid specific example
+- deploy dekt4pets-backend ```./api-grid.sh backend```
+  - show in api-portal dekt4pets-dev item added in real time  and how the front end team can discover and re-use backend APIs

+- deploy dekt4pets-frontend  ```./api-grid.sh frontend```
+  - show in api portal how the frontend routes are added in real time
+- deploy a production  gateway with ingress access ```./api-grid.sh dekt4pets```
+- Note! these apps are not using tap supply chain

 ## Cleanup